VocabHunter/VocabHunter/README.md

 * [Read (Almost) Any Document in Java] (VocabHunter Blog) - VocabHunter uses Apache Tika to read documents in a wide variety of formats ranging from Microsoft Word through to PDF.
 This article explains how it is done.
 * [How JavaFX was used to build a desktop application] (King Tech Blog) - A detailed look at several important features of JavaFX using VocabHunter as an example.
 * [Migrating to JUnit 5] (VocabHunter Blog) - How the VocabHunter project was updated to use JUnit 5 for testing.
 This article explains the changes that were made, the problems that were encountered and how they were solved.
-* [Dependency Injection in JavaFX] (VocabHunter Blog) - How to Gluon Ignite and Google Guice are used for the  Dependency Injection in VocabHunter.
+* [Dependency Injection in JavaFX] (VocabHunter Blog) - How Gluon Ignite and Google Guice are used for the Dependency Injection in VocabHunter.
 * [User Interface Testing with TestFX] (VocabHunter Blog) - A guide to automating user interface tests using TestFX.
 VocabHunter includes a complete automated GUI test suite and here you can learn how it works.
 * [Building a JavaFX Search Bar] (VocabHunter Blog) - How the user interface for the VocabHunter search bar works with details of the use of ControlsFX and FontAwesomeFX in giving the bar a distinctive style.
 * [VocabHunter – A tool for learners of foreign languages] (King Tech Blog) - An introduction to some of the technologies being used in VocabHunter.